Gabfranck/svg_avatar/README.md

 #### stringify_avatar()

-Return the value of an avatar converted to string, could be useful to stored into a database
+Return the value of an avatar converted to string, could be useful to store avatars into a database

 ##### Syntax